--Simultaneous processing of multiple streams uses multithreading and synchronization.

--Real-time user experience requires optimal performance on limited computational resources, requiring flow control and buffer management.
+- Digital media processing are complex, requiring orchestration among multiple developers. - Simultaneous processing of multiple streams uses multithreading and synchronization. - Real-time user experience requires optimal performance on limited computational resources, requiring flow control and buffer management.

-In implementing Coliseum, we have created Nizza [Tanguay et al. 2004], a flexible, multiplatform, software framework that simplifies the development of such streaming media applications.
+In implementing Coliseum, we have created Nizza (Tanguay et al. [2004]), a flexible, multi-platform, software framework that simplifies the development of such streaming media applications.
 This framework allows an application's processing to be decomposed into a task dependency network and automates exploitation of both task and data parallelism, partitioning operations across as many symmetric multiprocessors as are available.